j-fischer/rest-on-fire/README.md

 ### Setup

-NOTE: The packages has NOT be released in any repository yet.
-It's in the process of being added to jCenter and Maven Central.
-As soon as it is available, I will remove this note here.
+NOTE: The package is currently only listed on jCenter.
+The publication on Maven Central is in the progress and this note will be removed once the deployment to Nexus was successful.

 Releases are published to [bintray jcenter](https://bintray.com/bintray/jcenter) (package appear immediately after release) and then to maven central (require few days after release to be published).